openebs-archive/e2e-tests/apps/wordpress/deployers/README.md

-# Deploying Wordpress and MySQL applicaion
+# Deploying Wordpress and MySQL application

 ## Description
    - This LitmusBook is to deploy MySQL and Wordpress application using OpenEBS PV